stefania11/stefania11.github.io/_pages/resume.md

 * Board member for [AIDA](https://ai4da.com/who-we-are/meet-our-experts/), organisation using AI for social development

 ### Talks
-* Speaker at the US Chamber of Congress AI Commission on [Future Governance for Family AI Use and Literacy] (https://americaninnovators.com/aicommission/)(9 May 2022)
+* Speaker at the US Chamber of Congress AI Commission on [Future Governance for Family AI Use and Literacy](https://americaninnovators.com/aicommission) (9 May 2022)
-* Webinar on [Creativity in Data Science and Machine Learning](https://www.youtube.com/watch?v=VWEMruzC3to) moderated by Comet ML.(29 April 2022)
+* Webinar on [Creativity in Data Science and Machine Learning](https://www.youtube.com/watch?v=VWEMruzC3to) moderated by Comet ML (29 April 2022)
 * Speaker a Computing Education Research Seminars [Democratizing AI education with and for families](https://www.raspberrypi.org/blog/ai-literacy-children-families-working-together-ai-education-research/) with Raspberry Pi Foundation (1 Mar 2022)
 * Speaker at mSchools EdChange [Machines & Humans Educational Perspectives](https://mschools.com/event/machines-humans-educational-perspective/) at the GSMA Mobile World Congress (2021)
 * Webinar for teachers in Chile [La Democratización de la Inteligencia Artificial para los Niños](https://webinars-britanico.inbound.cl/inteligencia-artificial/) with Chilean British Institute (2021)